 John Horse, a Black Seminole.

-Other Black people lived within the Seminole Nation and rose to high position there.
+Other Black people lived within the Seminole Nation and rose to high positions there.
 A Black man named Abraham was sometimes called "the prime minister of the Seminoles."
 Another Black Seminole, John Horse (pictured, above), played a prominent military role in the Indian wars of the 1830s.

 During the Civil War, Black St. Augustinians served in both the Union and Confederate armies.
 Their graves can be found in many of our historic cemeteries.
 Harriet Tubman, the famed "conductor" of the Underground Railroad, accompanied the Union soldiers who came down the St. Johns River during the war.